hardin47/website/Math150/_book/08-PoisReg.md

 $$P(Y = y) = \frac{e^{-\mu} \mu^y}{y!} \ \ \ \ \ y=0, 1, 2, \ldots$$

-Which gives: $E(Y) = \mu$ and $Var(Y) = \mu$.
-That is, the Poisson model is characterized by a mean and variance given by the same value.
+Which gives: $E(Y) = \mu$ and $Var(Y) = \mu.$   That is, the Poisson model is characterized by a mean and variance given by the same value.

-Recall that with linear regression, $E(Y_i) = \beta_0 + \beta_1 X_i$ which might be a reasonable idea to apply to the count data; however, as seen above, if the mean of the distribution is modeled strictly as a linear function in $X$, then the line has the potential to predict negative counts and the variability will not be a function of $X$ if normal errors regression is used.
+Recall that with linear regression, $E(Y_i) = \beta_0 + \beta_1 X_i$ which might be a reasonable idea to apply to the count data; however, as seen above, if the mean of the distribution is modeled strictly as a linear function in $X,$ then the line has the potential to predict negative counts and the variability will not be a function of $X$ if normal errors regression is used.

 An alternative the normal errors regression is to use a $\ln$ transformation to describe the relationship between the predicted value of the response and the explanatory variables of interest: